Kerio/antivirus-sdk/README.md

 Note that every configuration of plugin (ip address, port, etc.) must be done via default configuration inside plugin, it will not be overwritten by tests.
 That's a limitation of tests, Kerio products will provide the configuration values as described above.

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
+This product includes software written by Tim Hudson (tjh@cryptsoft.com).

 ## Copyright

 Copyright © 1997-2012 Kerio Technologies s.r.o.